Things to Do In Washington, DC For Halloween

 2. Boo At the Zoo

-The National Zoo’s yearly family oriented Halloween evening event is now seen as an important part of the holiday in Washington, DC.
-Primarily geared towards wholesome entertainment, this three-day celebration (starts on 20th October and ends at 22nd October) features over 40 treat stations, along with other after-hours access to many of the zoo’s animal exhibits and houses.
+The National Zoo’s yearly family-oriented Halloween evening event is now seen as an important part of the holiday in Washington, DC.
+Primarily geared towards wholesome entertainment, this three-day celebration (starts on 20th October and ends on 22nd October) features over 40 treat stations, along with other after-hours access to many of the zoo’s animal exhibits and houses.

 Halloween-themed trails are also enjoyable if you wish to take a stroll, and the entire crowd is allowed to show their creativity during the pumpkin carving competition.
 If you are planning to attend this event, make sure to show up in a costume.
 The event is for kids between the ages of 4 and 12.